vidhik2002/Music.py/README.md

 |  **<>leave**   |         Bot leaves the channel             |              |
 |  **<>sticker** |           Displays a sticker               |  \<arg>

+### Pre-requisites
+Generate your token by creating a new bot application from - https://discord.com/developers/docs/intro

 ### Installation

 1. Clone the repo